ServerPress/databasecollationfix/readme.txt

 The <em>Database Collation Fix</em> tool converts database tables using 'utf8mb4_unicode_520_ci' or 'utf8_unicode_520_ci' Collation Algorithms to a more portable 'utf8mb4_unicode_ci' collation on a once daily basis.
 It also modifies any column-specific collation statements, not just the default table collation.
 This means that you can install this plugin and it will continue to monitor all of your database tables and convert them to the more portable Collation Algorithm automatically.

-This tool will convert your database tables and columns to use the 'utf8mb4_unicode_ci' collation algorithm.
-This can be modified to any other collation algorithm you wish by updating your `wp-config.php` file and adding or changing the following setting:
+This tool will convert your database tables and columns to use the 'utf8mb4_unicode_ci' Collation Algorithm.
+This can be modified to any other Collation Algorithm you wish by updating your `wp-config.php` file and adding or changing the following setting:

 >`define('DB_COLLATE', 'utf8_general_ci');`

-You can use 'utf8_general_ci' or 'utf8' or any other supported collation algorithm.
+You can use 'utf8_general_ci' or 'utf8' or any other Collation Algorithm supported by your database.
 See <a href="https://dev.mysql.com/doc/refman/5.7/en/charset-mysql.html">https://dev.mysql.com/doc/refman/5.7/en/charset-mysql.html</a> for a full description of MySQL's Character Set and Collation Algorithm selections.

 <strong>Support:</strong>